andmos/ReadingList-Data/BookNotes/The.Lost.Metal.md

 ### Highlights

 - People are elastic, Wax thought.
 We can keep reshaping ourselves.
 And if we're not quite the same as before, well, that's good.
 It means we can grow.

+- Elevators were like a carnival ride designed by an overprotective parent who didn't want you getting scared or actually having any fun.

+- Good intentions had to be coupled with a realistic look at the effects of your actions.
+It was entirely too easy to make things worse while trying to make them better.